mattrussi/gitlab-com-runbooks/README.md

 - Run a particular Jsonnet unit test file with `scripts/jsonnet_test.sh periodic-thanos-queries/periodic-query_test.jsonnet`
 - Run a particular Jsonnet integration test file with `bundle exec rspec spec/libsonnet/toolinglinks/grafana_spec.rb`

+*Note*: Verify that you have all the jsonnet dependencies downloaded  before attempting to run the tests, you can automatically download the necessary dependencies by running `make jsonnet-bundle`.

 ## Contributing

 Please see the [contribution guidelines](CONTRIBUTING.md)